elliotberdy/screenshot-api/README.md

 ## The Development Story

 In this section, I am aiming to give insight into the development process and how and why I made certain decisions and tradeoffs.
-To start off, we will assume I was given the vague task of "build a screenshot API".
-The API should be given a URL and return a screenshot and should not used a prebuilt screenshot API :)
+To start off, we will assume I was given the basic task of "build a screenshot API".
+The API should be given a URL and return a screenshot and should not use a prebuilt screenshot API :)

 ### Choosing a programmable browser library

 The first task I started researching and thinking about was what library I wanted to use for taking the screenshot.
-I had heard about a couple of libraries for programmable browsers, but I did not know much about them so I started by researching those.
+I had heard about a couple of libraries for programmable browsers, but I did not know much about them so I started by researching about them.

 I came across four popular options: Selenium, Playwright, Cypress, and Puppeteer.
-Below is a simple table that shows some of the pros and cons I found for each one.
+Below is a table I put together that shows some strengths and considerations about each one.

 | Tool               | Strengths                                                                                                                                                                               | Considerations                                                                                                                                                                                                                                                   |
 | ------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |